adyen-examples/adyen-java-spring-online-payments/checkout-example/README.md

 ### Configure allowed origins (CORS)

-It is necessary to specify the domains or URLs that will make requests to Adyen.
+It is required to specify the domain or URL of the web applications that will make requests to Adyen.

 In the Customer Area add `http://localhost:8080` in the list of Allowed Origins associated to the Client Key (API credential).